Planning on going to Disney World with toddlers? Today let’s chat through the 7 things you must know before you head to the happiest place on Earth!

 The reality is there will be a massive amount of people!
 It will be hot!
 You will spend time standing in lines!

-You will see Mickey and Minnie but your child will run away in terror instead of giving them a hug!
+You will see Mickey, Minnie, and your favorite Disney characters but your child will run away in terror instead of giving them a hug!
 Katie’s daughter hid under a table at Chef Mickey’s when she saw Goofy and started crying – it happens!
+Young children can be so unpredictable.

 Next, click over to read our 3 expert tips for taking toddlers to Animal Kingdom!